-- Make sure you have good quality recordings – First and foremost, always check to ensure that the recordings you have are all in good quality.
+- Make sure you have good quality recordings – First and foremost, always check to ensure that the recordings you have are all of the good quality.
 There shouldn’t be any unnecessary background noise or bad notes.
 In case some notes sound off-key, you can always try to get the right one.
 In essence, if you get it wrong with poor quality recordings, then you’re doomed from the start.

 - Arrange the tracks – Secondly, save and name each of the track or recording for ease of identification when mixing.
 Once you have the tracks clearly named, it will be easier to drag them on top of or below the other tracks that you wish to mix.
-In order to name the track, you just need to double click on the present name (think of how we rename a folder on the desktop)
+In order to name the track, you just need to double-click on the present name (think of how we rename a folder on the desktop)

 - Your audio output – How about investing in some quality monitor speakers, to bring out the best sound quality?
 Monitor speakers are specially designed to help music producers and makers hear all sounds with clarity.
 Forget your amplifier speaker used to play the guitar, or even the ordinary Hi-Fi system speakers.
 These may not help you acquire what’s technically known as a Flat Response.
 Mixing a track using this means that when the song is complete, it’ll always sound different when played on Monitor Speakers.